cfcosta/fictional-octo-dollop/README.md

 - There's nothing on the documentation standing that zero is a valid `client id`, and the examples themselves start at 1.
 - Since we have a hard limit on the account id of `u16`, pre-allocating ALL state should take up to 4.14mb.
+- We fail on duplicate transactions, instead of ignoring them.

 ## Definitions